ErinFinnegan/AdobeApplication/4_ExistingExamples.md

 I got paid for 10 years to engage with the anime and manga fan community as an anime journalist.
 I got into it by [starting a podcast](https://itunes.apple.com/us/podcast/ninja-consultant-podcast/id74941727?mt=2).
 I reviewed anime and manga and wrote convention coverage for Publishers Weekly, Otaku USA Magazine, and AnimeNewsNetwork.com.

 ### Product launches you were involved in.
-  - I wrote for Otaku USA from the 2nd issue on, so in the magazine's first year I was invited to sit on this panel, which I recorded for my podcast: [Otaku USA Magazine panel at New York Anime Festival 2008](http://ninjaconsultant.com/?m=200811)
+  - Otaku USA magazine held this panel in its first year, which I recorded for my podcast: [Otaku USA Magazine panel at New York Anime Festival 2008](http://ninjaconsultant.com/?m=200811)
   - [I interviewed the author of The Rough Guide to Anime](https://www.publishersweekly.com/pw/by-topic/new-titles/adult-announcements/article/12974-an-anime-canon-for-all.html), as press for his book launch for Publishers Weekly.

 ### Forum/Stackoverflow/etc answers you’ve written.